Skip to content

 3. Volume and relationship: Larger volumes (>30,000 MT/shipment) and established relationships may yield 3–7% better pricing than spot enquiries.

-4. Currency: GEGMR prefers EUR pricing to avoid USD conversion exposure (post-2025 USD SWIFT constraints on Syrian banks).
+4. Currency: GECOPHAM prefers EUR pricing to avoid USD conversion exposure (post-2025 USD SWIFT constraints on Syrian banks).

 Indicative FOB Tartous Price Ranges (Q2 2026)